Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 'WRONG ASSUMPTIONS'

-Ukrainian authorities said that near the eastern town of Izyum, a psychiatric hospital had been hit.
+Ukrainian authorities said a psychiatric hospital near the eastern town of Izyum had been hit.
 Emergency services said no one was hurt as the patients were already sheltering in the basement.

 Kharkiv governor Oleh Synegubov called the attack a war crime.
-Reuters could not verify the report and there was no comment from Moscow.
+Reuters could not verify the report.

 Three air strikes near a kindergarten in the central city of Dnipro killed at least one person on Friday, state emergency services said.